joshuaaddington/joshuaaddington.github.io/README.md

 I made this portfolio to show off some of my skills and projects that I've worked on

-It can be accessed at joshuaaddington.com
+It can be accessed at https://joshuaaddington.com Thanks for checking it out!